 The approved written test for all applicants applying to become a Police Officer in the State of Alabama is the ACT WorkKeys Test.
 Take a look at this study resource from ACT as you prepare.
 The test can be taken at most Community Colleges in the state.

 This varies on the unit.
-Some units require for the officer just to be off probation (1 year full employment).
+Some units require the officer just to be off probation (1-year full employment).
 Others require anywhere from 2-5 years of patrol experience.

 Although the hours of the day will vary on the training scheduled for the day, our cadets do go home after training has completed for the day.